Last updated: March 10th, 2023

 Distance from San Francisco: 30 minutes

-Price: Entrance fee – $15/person; parking – $8.50, shuttle – $3.25/person
+Price: Entrance fee – $15/person; parking – $9/vehicle; shuttle – $3.50/person

-Named after famous naturalist John Muir, Muir Woods National Monument is by far the most popular place to see redwoods near San Francisco.
+Named after the famous naturalist John Muir, Muir Woods National Monument is by far the most popular place to see redwoods near San Francisco.

 At the park, you’ll find redwoods that are anywhere from 600 to 1,200 years old and that get up to 258 feet tall.

 In fact, Muir Woods is the most popular redwood park in the world and welcomes over a million visitors every year.

-Muir Woods won’t be the best place to visit if you’re looking for a solo and quiet walk amongst the towering redwoods.
+This means that Muir Woods won’t be the best place to visit if you’re looking for a solo and quiet walk amongst the towering redwoods.

-And if you get to Muir Woods as soon as the park opens, you can avoid most of the crowds and still enjoy a somewhat quiet redwood forest.
+And if you get to Muir Woods as soon as the park opens, you can avoid most of the crowds and still enjoy a somewhat quiet forest.

 There are various easy trails that wind through the park.
 If you’re looking for a quick hike, the Bohemian Grove Trail (2 miles) is a good place to start.

 How to get to Muir Woods National Monument

 Because Muir Woods is such a popular place to see the redwoods near San Francisco, it takes some extra planning to visit the park.

-Marin Transit also operates a Muir Woods Shuttle that leaves from various pickup points in the North Bay.
-Reservations are required for the Muir Woods Shuttle and they also book up fast, especially on weekends and during the summer.
+Just note that reservations are required for the Muir Woods Shuttle and they book up fast, especially on weekends and during the summer.

-The last option for visiting Muir Woods is to hop on a Muir Woods Tour with a local tour company.
+The last option for visiting Muir Woods is to hop on a Muir Woods tour with a local tour company.

-Another thing to note is cell service is nonexistent in the park, so plan accordingly and don’t expect to be able to call a Lyft to get back to San Francisco.
+Plan accordingly and don’t expect to be able to call a Lyft or Uber to get back to San Francisco.